gaelysam/mapgen_rivers/README.md

 ```
 ./terrain_rivers.py 1000
 ```
-For a default 400x400 map, it should take between 1 and 2 minutes.
-It will generate 5 files directly in the mod folder, containing the map data (1.4 MB for the default size).
+For a default 401x401 map, it should take between 1 and 2 minutes.
+It will generate 5 files directly in the mod folder, containing the map data.

 ## Map generation
 Just create a Minetest world with `singlenode` mapgen, enable this mod and start the world.
 The data files are immediately copied in the world folder so you can re-generate them afterwards, it won't affect the old worlds.